At a Glance

 What is Meningococcal Disease?

 Meningococcal disease is caused by the bacterium Neisseria meningitis, also called meningococcus.
 About 10% of people have this type of bacteria in the back of their nose and throat with no signs or symptoms of disease, called being 'a carrier'.
 But sometimes Neisseria meningitis bacteria can invade the body causing certain illnesses, which are known as meningococcal disease.
-For more information from the CDC on Meningococcal disease, click here.
+Meningococcal disease is a severe illness that can be deadly within hours.
+The most effective way to protect against it is through vaccination.
+Common symptoms of meningitis include fever, headache, and a stiff neck.
+It can be transmitted between individuals through shared respiratory and throat secretions, such as saliva.
+Both children and adults face an elevated risk of contracting meningococcal disease.

 This vaccine is now mandatory for students entering 7th grade in Nevada.
 For more information, visit our Special Immunization Projects page and click on School Requirements.